 Our commitment to excellence in education, research and patient care is deeply woven into the fabric of our history.
 During the last century, developments in and around the St. Louis community, surgical and technological advancements in the specialty of orthopaedic surgery, and leading academic and clinical pursuits by our orthopaedic faculty have laid the foundation for excellence.
-Since 1893, Washington University Orthopedics has had an unusual number of national leaders including four AOA presidents (Steele, Allison, Abbott and Key) and three AAOS presidents (Reynolds, McCarroll and Gelberman).
+Since 1893, Washington University Orthopedics has had an unusual number of national leaders including five AOA presidents (Steele, Allison, Abbott, Key and O'Keefe) and three AAOS presidents (Reynolds, McCarroll and Gelberman).

 The university was formally named the Washington University School of Medicine (its present title).

 Education in orthopaedic surgery under the directorship of the clinical orthopaedic faculty at Washington University was offered at this facility.

 J. Albert Key, MD, was orthopaedic surgery chairman at Washington University.
 He established a formal training program in orthopaedic surgery at the Barnes Hospital.

 During the duration of his leadership, Dr. Key remained active in research and teaching.
 The J. Albert Key Library in the Department of Orthopaedic Surgery is a living legacy to the current and future generations of orthopaedic surgeons who train and work at this institution.

 Fred Reynolds, MD, assumed directorship of the department as well as the positions of Professor of Orthopaedic Surgery at the WUSM and Chief of Orthopaedics at the Barnes and Allied Hospitals.

 Dr. Reynolds, an advocate of orthopaedic education, helped to establish the national reputation long associated with the training program.
 Dr. Reynolds was also involved in the care of the St. Louis Cardinals Professional Football Team.